Police: Donald Trump Jr.'s wife exposed to white powder

-NEW YORK (AP) - Police say Donald Trump Jr.'s wife opened an envelope that contained white powder, felt ill and has been taken to New York City hospital.
+NEW YORK (AP) - Donald Trump Jr.'s wife was taken to a New York City hospital as a precaution Monday after she opened an envelope addressed to her husband that contained an unidentified white powder, police said.

-They say Vanessa Trump called 911 Monday morning after opening a letter addressed to Donald Trump Jr. at their midtown Manhattan apartment.
-Police say she said she was coughing and felt nauseous.
+Vanessa Trump, 40, opened the letter addressed to the president's son Monday morning at their midtown Manhattan apartment, investigators said.
+She called 911 and said she was coughing and felt nauseous, police said.

 © 2018 Associated Press